Instant Pot Spiced Orange Marmalade

 That’s up to you!
 I’ve been successfully canning and preserving for a long time so for me, the cold plate test is more reliable than a thermometer.
 If you’re just starting out, purchase and use a good food grade thermometer.

-Orange marmalade has a sweet and bold flavor that comes from the essential oils in the peel that are used to make it.
-It’s flavors are perfect balanced for use in both savory and sweet recipes.
+Orange marmalade has a sweet and bold flavor that comes from the essential oils in the peel that is used to make it.
+Its flavors are perfectly balanced for use in both savory and sweet recipes.

 The ratio for any jam or marmalade is typically 1:1.
 Deviating from this ratio may cause the marmalade to not set properly.